jar-us/spring-reactor/README.md

-# Purpose of the repo is understand spring reactor.
+# Purpose of the repo is to understand spring reactor.

 ##### What is Reactive Programming.